atayardimci/hlp21-group-09/docs/Symbol-Interface.md

 // Returns the portInfo of all ports of the symbol with the given Id let getPortInfoOf (symModel: Model) (sId: CommonTypes.ComponentId) : PortInfo list =

 ```
-Updated new Symbol model to include PortNumber PortType and HostId 27/02/2021

 ```
 //Add this to CommonTypes.fs so that both Sheet & Symbol can use it. type PortInfo = {